-This is in fact social media blunder.
-In trade fair, businesses set up stall to attract potential customers–they meet prospects, engage with them to finally call them to their own business establishment.
+This is, in fact, social media blunder.
+In trade fair, businesses set up stalls to attract potential customers–they meet prospects, engage with them to finally call them to their own business establishment.

 Social media is like a trade fair.
 Meet your prospect on social media and call them to your website ( your online business establishment).
 Social media are not your shop or business outlet so don’t start hardcore sale there.

-Many business owners don’t realize this fact and start filling their social media accounts only with advertisement.
-What happen to them?
+Many business owners don’t realize this fact and start filling their social media accounts only with advertisements.
+What happens to them?

 followers slam them on social media floor leaving them alone.
 In the crowded social media party, they despair engagement.
 Don’t be one of them.

-Share relevant content that entice your target audience–content that is useful for your audience, content that they want to read, content that discusses problems your products and services solve.
+Share relevant content that entices your target audience–content that is useful for your audience, content that they want to read, content that discusses problems your products and services solve.

 3. Little to no interaction: